ARD92/ard92.github.io/_posts/2022-01-15-proxy-apt-connections.md

+---
+layout: post
+title: Proxy apt connections from ubuntu server/vm  to your macbook
+tags: linux
+---

 # Proxy HTTP and HTTPS Connections
 sometimes you may want to proxy connections from your ubuntu server to another machine. lets say you want to proxy connections from a device (a server in your lab) to your laptop so that apt-packages can resolve. one can do that by installing squidman on MAC to run it as a proxy server. follow the below steps to try it out!

 ##  Proxy the connections from ubuntu server on VPN